This blog post was originally published on October 6, 2022

 How much in D-SNAP benefits do eligible households receive?

-Normally, D-SNAP provides one month of benefits to eligible disaster survivors, although that period may be lengthened in extraordinary circumstances.
+Typically, D-SNAP provides one month of benefits to eligible disaster survivors, although that period may be lengthened in extraordinary circumstances.

 Eligible households receive D-SNAP at the maximum allotment for a household of their size for a full month.
 Benefit allotment levels for D-SNAP change on October 1 every year.
+For fiscal year 2024 (October 1, 2023, through September 30, 2024), D-SNAP allotment levels range from $291 for a household of one to $1,751 for a household of eight, with larger households getting $219 for each additional member.

 How do SNAP eligibility rules compare to those for D-SNAP?